MockingbirdME/game_md/magic/arcane_powers.md

     * (4++) - target gains X to their reflexes stat, plus one per two additional successes spent.
 * Augment Speed - short, movement, all mages
     * (3++) - target gains X to their movement stat or meters moved, for non ground movement maneuvers, plus one per two additional success spent.
-* Call  Rain - short, water, all mages
+* Call  Rain - long, water, all mages
     * (1+) - the difficulty to force the air to release its water is determined by how much it holds, up to 20 for desert conditions and as little as 5 for when a storm is ready to break; the character can make a difficulty of up to X plus one per additional success spent.
-If the total difficulty the caster reaches exceeds the needs of the weather the heaviness of the rain in increased, alternatively if the total difficulty the caster reaches fails to meet that needed but exceeds half of it reduce the difficulty to call rain in the area by one for X minutes.
+If the total difficulty the caster reaches exceeds the needs of the weather it begins to rain or the strength of the rain increases, alternatively if the total difficulty the caster reaches fails to meet that needed but exceeds half of it reduce the difficulty to call rain in the area by one for X minutes.
-* Control Temperature - spell/effect or short ranged, fire or cold, all mages
+* Control Temperature - spell/effect or short, fire or cold, all mages
     * (+) - for each success spent the caster may add* or subtract up to X damage from a heat based damage source; the temperature of the damage source is adjusted accordingly. * if this power is gained from a arcane theme secondary skill damage may only be increased if it is of the appropriate type (eg. the fire theme allows the mage to increase the damage of an attack that deals fire damage but not one that deals cold damage).
 * Direct Heat - effect/spell or short, fire, all mages
     * (1 +) - for each success spent choose up to a quadrant of an spell/effect you cast/shaped or of another heat source that inflicts no more than Xd6 damage to not radiate heat.
 Additional Successes can be spent to increase the maximum size of the affected heat source by 1d6.
-* Draw Water - touch, water, all mages
+* Draw Water - short, water, all mages
     * (+) - draw moisture from the air, under normal conditions conjure X ounces of water per success spent.
 Various weather or humidity conditions may affect this difficulty, for example in the desert the total amount of water conjured may be only 20% of normal while during a storm it may be 5 times as much as normal.
 * Duration, basic - spell/effect, free for all mages, all mages
     * (+) - the spell/effect continues for one round per success spent.
 When this spell would expire the caster may suffer one stamina point and one penalty die to all actions this round to keep it going for one round.